Summary of events from 2004 to 2014:

 Like many other amendments passed in other states on that day, it was a stealth amendment.
 It was promoted as a simple ban of same-sex marriage.
 However, in reality, it prohibited same-sex marriages, civil unions, domestic partnerships, and any other form of recognition of loving, committed same-sex relationships.
 Such couples were recognized only as "legal strangers" -- as mere roommates without protections for themselves and their for children.

 We suspect that a major factor causing such an overwhelming, 3 to 1, support for the amendment was the widespread belief at the time that homosexuality is a personal choice.
 By preventing state from recognzing same-sex couples' relationships, many voters believed that the amendment would cause fewer adults to choose homosexuality.
-Since that time, an increasing percentage of voters have concluded that homosexual orientation is not chosen, but is discovered.
+Since that time, an increasing percentage of voters have concluded that homosexual orientation is not chosen and changeable; it is discovered and fixed.

 Within days after the results were certified, two Oklahoma same-sex couples launched a lawsuit in the U.S. District Court for the Northern District of Oklahoma.
 It was called Bishop v.
 Oklahoma (later Bishop v.
 Smith).
 Their goal was to have the amendment declared unconstitutional and to achieve marriage equality in Oklahoma/ Then, all loving, committed couples -- both same-sex and opposite-sex -- who had reached the minimum age requirements and were not too closely related, could marry.
 It also attempted to have parts of the federal Defense of Marriage Act (DOMA) also declared unconstitutional, particularly the clause that allows states to refuse to recognize same-sex marriages solemnized elsewhere.